james-horbury/texview/README.md

 # OpenGL Depth Test

-This is an introductory exercise of the coordinate systems section of learnopengl.com by [Joey DeVries](https://github.com/JoeyDeVries).
+This is an introductory exercise in the coordinate systems section of learnopengl.com created by [Joey DeVries](https://github.com/JoeyDeVries).
-[GLFW](https://github.com/glfw/glfw) will be built locally to ensure compatability and stability across environments.
+The [GLFW](https://github.com/glfw/glfw) library will be built locally to ensure compatability and stability across environments.

 # How to Run